kedarchandrayan/skill-detect-kompass/README.md

 To know more about the folder structure and important files in the repository, please refer to [`codeStructure.md`](docs/codeStructure.md).

+## DB Migrations

+To read about the migration module, please refer to [DB Migrations](db/help.md).

+## Environment Variables

+For the list of required environment variables, please refer to the `set_env_vars.sh.sample` file.

 ## Local Environment

 Refer [here](docs/localEnvironmentSetup.md) for: